krzentner/language-world/data/text-davinci-003/basic_py_md/drawer-open-3.py.md

-If check("the robot's gripper is not vertically aligned with drawer handle"):
+If check("the robot's gripper is not near the drawer handle"):
+    robot.grab("drawer handle")
-    robot.put("gripper above drawer handle") if check("the robot's gripper is vertically aligned with drawer handle and the robot's gripper is not around drawer handle"): robot.put("gripper around drawer handle") if check("the robot's gripper is around drawer handle"): robot.pull("away from drawer")
+if check("the robot's gripper is aligned with drawer handle"):
+    robot.pull("drawer open")